eriehan/Cell-Project/README.md

 **Known Bugs:**
 When the size(# of rows, cols) of the 2D grid of cells gets very big, the simulations sometimes do not work well.
+For ant foraging, some cells end up getting larger pheromone values than home/food sources, leading to unwanted results.

 **Extra credit:**
 * triangular grid cells